ISE-DA • ìṣèda

 Yoruba to English Translation: creation

-ISE-DA aims to cultivate a pioneering generation of collectors and artists who will push arts culture forward and who are invested in the social and financial growth of cultural hubs in Black communities.
+Through our advisory services, ISE-DA aims to cultivate a pioneering generation of collectors invested in the social and financial growth of cultural hubs in Black communities.
 Our outreach includes targeting communities typically overlooked by the art industry but are eager to build collections and promote cultural stewardship.

 A core aspect of ISE-DA is being able to reimagine the art ecosystem and art engagement.
-This includes experimenting with various exhibition formats, promoting collective exhibitions and transforming how our community interacts with art.
+This includes experimenting with various exhibition formats, promoting collective exhibitions, and increasing the accessibility of visual culture.